vit100/xs2a/consent-management/cms-standalone-service/README.md

 - An endpoint to retrieve the PIS consent by its external identifier.
 - An endpoint to update the PIS consent aspsp data.
 - An endpoint to update the PIS consent status by its external identifier.
+- An endpoint to retrieve the SCA status of payment initiation authorisation by external payment identifier and external authorisation identifier.
+- An endpoint to retrieve the SCA status of payment cancellation authorisation by external payment identifier and external authorisation identifier.

 ## PIIS:
 - An endpoint to create PIIS consent.